-“We maintain extreme safety standards in our drone technology like a failsafe engine, battery redundancy, emergency parachute and smart obstacle avoidance systems,” said Aakash Sinha, founder of Omnipresent.
-“These features make our drone system virtually crash-proof and suitable for long range civilian operations.”
+“We maintain extreme safety standards in our drone technology like a failsafe engine, battery redundancy, emergency parachute, and smart obstacle avoidance systems,” said Aakash Sinha, founder of Omnipresent.
+“These features make our drone system virtually crash-proof and suitable for long-range civilian operations.”

 ShopX intends to use these drones to modernize the supply chain in the unorganized B2B sector.

-“Modernizing the retail economy entails not just digitizing the retail store — the core business that we are in — but also the supply chain leading up to it,” said Amit Sharma, founder and CEO of ShopX.
+“Modernizing the retail economy entails not just digitizing the retail store — the core business that we are in — but also the supply chain leading up to it,” said Amit Sharma, founder, and CEO of ShopX.
 “Drones are a great idea for B2B because both the pick-up point and the delivery point are in your control.
 The flight path is predefined so time-sensitive express B2B deliveries take significantly less time than road-based supply chains that typically take 24 to 48 hours.

 Drone deliveries also work out to be much cheaper since these electric vehicles barely cost anything to run.
 Sharma said that sending a parcel by drone would cost as little as 25 cents, or one-fourth the cost of sending it by courier.

 ShopX will start field trials at the end of this month or early October on pre-designated geo-location corridors that have government approval as airspace.
-ShopX conducted a round of technical trials seven to eight months ago and is hopeful that commercial use of drones for the B2B segment will start in a year.
+ShopX conducted a round of technical trials seven to eight months ago and is hopeful that the commercial use of drones for the B2B segment will start in a year.

-Ankit Kumar, managing partner of drone consulting firm Alternative Global India that is assisting delivery giant Dunzo to conduct its drone trials, said he expects trials to end by December.
+Ankit Kumar, the managing partner of drone consulting firm Alternative Global India that is assisting delivery giant Dunzo to conduct its drone trials, said he expects trials to end by December.
 However, he does not expect commercial deliveries to begin before January 2022.

 “We have been working hand-in-hand with Dunzo to create a roadmap for conducting the trials and furthermore we will expect this to move to the commercialization stage in the future,” said Kumar.

-At the trial stage, the Dunzo UAVs, which are equipped to carry payloads of 5kg to 10 kg (11 pounds to 22 pounds), will carry medicines, food and other package deliveries.
+At the trial stage, the Dunzo UAVs, which are equipped to carry payloads of 5kg to 10 kg (11 pounds to 22 pounds), will carry medicines, food, and other package deliveries.